Full-time: 1 year

 You will study modules such as:

 - Curriculum Studies: Principles of the Primary Curriculum

-- Professional and Curriculum Enhancement - for this module, you will choose a subject such as Maths, English, Science, Wider Curriculum, PE, Inclusion or Primary Modern Foreign Languages
+- Professional and Curriculum Enhancement - for this module, you will choose a subject such as Maths, English, Science, Wider Curriculum, PE or Primary Modern Foreign Languages

 Your school placements

-With the support of your mentor and link tutor, you will undertake two assessed school experiences as well as shorter placements, adding up to 24 weeks in total.
+With the support of your expert mentor, subject specialists and link tutor, you will undertake two assessed school experiences as well as shorter placements, adding up to 24 weeks in total.

 For 'Professional Practice: Becoming a Teacher' you will observe experienced practitioners in the classroom, teach alongside your mentor and begin to take responsibility for the class as a whole.
 You will put into practice the skills of planning, delivery and assessment that you cover in your University-based training.
 You will also gain the wider professional skills demanded of a teacher such as dealing with parents, contributing to after-school activities and planning school trips.